 College is a time of excitement, exploration, and freedom for many students.
 It’s a chance to discover new things that you are passionate about in a safe environment.
 However, not everyone is able to dive head-first into the whirlwind of university life.
 With so many unique new experiences, it is not surprising that you may long for the familiar.
-If you ever feel overwhelmed, check out these suggestions.
+If you ever feel overwhelmed, check out these suggestions that will help you get acclimated quickly.

 We’re Here to Help You.